-The key point is that people who take financial advice tend to make better decisions than those that don't. (source 1, source 2, source 3).
-You may think this doesn't apply to you, and that's fine, but be careful not to judge others for their choices.
+The key point is that people who take financial advice tend to make better decisions than those that don’t (source 1, source 2, source 3).
+Paying for financial advice may not be right for you, and that’s fine, but be careful not to judge others for their choices.

 What exactly is financial advice?

 Financial advice has a specific definition in the UK, thanks to legislation and regulation.
-Citizen's Advice explains it as follows:
+This is in contrast to financial ‘guidance’, which is unregulated.